openhab/website/blog/2023-12-22-openhab-4-1-release.md

 <p align="center"><img style="max-width: 70%;" src="/uploads/2023-12-22-openhab-4-1-release/basicui-buttongrid.png"/></p>

-Please note that this new element is currently only supported in Basic UI, but it is already worked on supporting it in the Android app as well.
+Please note that the support for this new element is currently limited to Basic UI.
+However, efforts are underway to extend its support to the Android app.

 ### Other Sitemap Enhancements